 Authors: Min Xu - University of Pennsylvania (United States) [presenting]

-Po-Ling Loh - University of Pennsylvania (United States)
+Po-Ling Loh - UW-Madison (United States)

 Varun Jog - University of Wisconsin-Madison (United States)

 Abstract: Community identification in a network is an important problem in fields such as social science, neuroscience, and genetics.
 Over the past decade, stochastic block models (SBMs) have emerged as a popular statistical framework for this problem.
 However, SBMs have an important limitation in that they are suited only for networks with unweighted edges; in various scientific applications, disregarding the edge weights may result in a loss of valuable information.
-We study a weighted generalization of the SBM, in which observations are collected in the form of a weighted adjacency matrix and the weight of each edge is generated independently of an unknown probability density determined by the community membership of its endpoints.
+We study a weighted generalization of the SBM, in which observations are collected in the form of a weighted adjacency matrix and the weight of each edge is generated independently from an unknown probability density determined by the community membership of its endpoints.
 We characterize the optimal rate of misclustering error of the weighted SBM in terms of the Renyi divergence of order 1/2 between the weight distributions of within-community and between-community edges, substantially generalizing existing results for unweighted SBMs.
 Furthermore, we present a principled, computationally tractable algorithm based on discretization that achieves the optimal error rate without assuming knowledge of the weight densities.